 On one hand, it’s catchy and brings in a focused audience of webmasters who want to convert traffic to sales.
 On the other hand, it has the focal keyword “conversion” in it.
 Do you see that word anywhere else?
 Cast your eyes to the page title!
 There it is again.

-This is a primary example of how web copy writing can take the users and the search engines into consideration simultaneously.
+This is a primary example of how web copywriting can take the users and search engines into consideration simultaneously.

 - By providing a catchy hook, I’ve roped you in and you’re still (hopefully) reading.

 - By using a focal keyword in the title and header, I’ve raised the relevance of the page a few notches so that when someone searches for "conversion" the search engines will have a better chance of realizing that this page would be a great addition to their top five results.